CallumBG/CallumBG/README.md

 - 👋 Hi, I’m @CallumBG
-- 👀 I’m interested in web development and artificial intelligence
+- 👀 I’m interested in software development and artificial intelligence
-- 🌱 I’m currently learning C# with ASP.net and artificial intelligence implementation
+- 🌱 I’m currently building upon my understanding of python, Java and C# with various personal projects
 - 📫 How to reach me: Email: callumbusuttilgoodfellow@gmail.com

 <!---